expo/expo/docs/versions/unversioned/sdk/auth-session.md

 ### `AuthSession.startAsync(options)`

 Initiate an authentication session with the given options.
+Only one `AuthSession` can be active at any given time in your application; if you attempt to open a second session while one is still in progress, the second session will return a value to indicate that `AuthSession` is locked.

 #### Arguments